 While Abraham was waiting for the fulfillment of God’s promise, the devil could not drive him into the depths of despair and dismay because he chose not to “consider his own body, already dead (since he was about a hundred years old), and the deadness of Sarah’s womb.
 He did not waver at the promise of God through unbelief, but was strengthened in faith, giving glory to God.”
 (Rom.
 4:18-20 NKJV).

 No matter how seemingly hopeless any situation you face in life, like Abraham, don’t lose hope or allow the devil to drive you into despair and dismay by deceiving you into focusing and meditating upon the limitations, difficulties, or impossibilities you see in the natural realm.

 Paul warns, “To be earthly-minded means Death, to be spiritually minded means Life and Peace.”
 (Rom.
 8:6 TCNT).

-The born-again believers are begotten to a living hope of an imperishable, undefiled, and unfading inheritance reserved in heaven.
+The born-again believers are begotten to a living hope of an inheritance which is imperishable, undefiled, and unfading, reserved in heaven.

 The Scripture attests to this truth.

 3 Blessed be the God and Father of our Lord Jesus Christ, who according to His abundant mercy has begotten us again to a living hope through the resurrection of Jesus Christ from the dead,